 I think one of the best feelings I encountered in my recovery was the day I got a key back to my parents’ house.
 They not only showed me that I could be trusted again with their belongings, but it showed me that I had come a long way from where I was.
 There was once a time where I wasn’t allowed in any of the rooms in their home without being supervised.
 That time has now come and gone.

 While this doesn’t seem like it should deserve a celebration, don’t forget that not too long ago, your addiction had taken a huge toll on your financial life.
 In my situation, there was a time when I couldn’t even afford a ride on the city bus.
 I would wake up in the morning without a clue of what I was going to eat that day or who I was going to ask for money.

 I couldn’t have been happier than on the day I signed the lease to an apartment and, a couple of weeks later, received the first electricity bill in my name.
 That’s right, a bill in my name.
 Three years ago, I didn’t even have a dime in my pocket—and if I did, it certainly didn’t last long enough to burn a hole through it.

 Think of the days when you couldn’t hold down a job.
 More specifically for me, I remember the day that I got fired from my job for refusing to take a drug test.
 Had I taken the test, I would have failed anyway.
 Some days, it’s harder to enjoy work than others, but most days, many recovering addicts feel grateful to have a job in the first place.

 While I don’t go into an office of some sort, I am grateful that I am able to get up every morning and work at home.
-Most days, I get stressed out and overwhelmed with workload, but it still beats the days when the only thing I was stressed about how to get high for the day.
+Most days, I get stressed out and overwhelmed with the workload, but it still beats the days when the only thing I was stressed about how to get high for the day.